Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

-To understand the properties of these hairy channels, I first adopt a macro-scale view and model the hair array as an isotropic porous media of permeability $k$ partially obstructing the channel as shown in Fig.~\ref{fg:fig3}a.
-Several approaches exist to model such flows and the conditions at the porous-free interface~\cite{LeBars2006}.
-For simplicity, I use the Beavers \& Joseph formulation~\cite{BeaversJoseph1967} that assumes a uniform Darcy flow $u_D=-(k/\eta)\nabla P$ in the porous domain and a Poiseuille flow $u_P$ with a slip length of size $\sqrt{k}/\alpha$ in the free domain of height $h$, with $\alpha$ an empirical coefficient of order $1$ characterizing the porous structure:
+To understand the properties of these hairy channels, I first adopt a macroscale view and model the hair array as an isotropic porous medium of permeability $k$ partially obstructing the channel, as shown in Fig.~\ref{fg:fig3}a.
+Several approaches exist to model such flows and the conditions at the porous-free interface~\citep{LeBars2006}.
+For simplicity, I use the \citet{BeaversJoseph1967} formulation that assumes a uniform Darcy flow $u_D=-(k/\eta)\nabla P$ in the porous domain and a Poiseuille flow $u_P$ with a slip length of size $\sqrt{k}/\alpha$ in the free domain of height $h$, with $\alpha$ an empirical coefficient of order $1$ characterizing the porous structure: